carlosalvaradogo/School_District_Analysis/README.md

 ### Thomas High School's Performance Relative to Other Schools

-* Thomas High School's performance, as measured by Average Math Scores (AMS), Average Reading Scores (ARS), % Passing Math (PM), % Passing Reading (PR), and % Overral Passing (OP), were negatively affected by the cleaning of the data in four out of five metrics.
+* Thomas High School's performance, as measured by Average Math Scores (AMS), Average Reading Scores (ARS), % Passing Math (PM), % Passing Reading (PR), and % Overral Passing (OP), were negatively affected by the cleaning of the data in four out of five metrics (that is, all but ARS).

 ### Math and Reading Scores by Grade